filecoin-project/devgrants/open-grant-proposals/open-proposal-crypto3-weighted-threshold-bls.md

   were made opensouce) with no (or very small amount of) heap allocations.
-  Designed several (for internal Foundation's usage at the moment, unfortunately, but the time to share will come soon) threshold signature (e.g. ecdsa) and encryption schemes.
+  Designed several (for internal Foundation's usage at the moment, unfortunately, but the time to share will come soon) threshold signature (e.g. faster ecdsa threshold modification) and encryption schemes.
 * Ilya Shirobokov.
 MS in Applied Mathematics, specialization in applied cryptography.
 Performs designing and analysis of cryptography schemes for the last 3 years in teams related to =nil; Foundation (e.g. corestar.io).
 Joined